The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Related work

-Semi-supervised semantic segmentation has also gained ground in recent years.
+Semi-supervised semantic segmentation has gained ground in recent years.
 Souly et al.~\cite{souly2017semi} extend a typical Generative Adversarial Network (GAN) network by designing a discriminator that accepts images as input and produces pixel-wise predictions, consisting of confidence maps for each class and a fake label.
 Hung et al.~\cite{hung2019adversarial} improve GAN-based semantic segmentation by using a segmentation network as a conditional generator.
 They also redesign the discriminator to accept the segmentation mask as input and restrict it to produce pixel-wise binary predictions.
 Mittal et al.~\cite{mittal2019semi} extend Hung et al.'s network by making the discriminator produce an image-level binary prediction.
 They also add a feature matching loss and self-training loss in their training pipeline.
-The most notable addition is the proposal of a separate semi-supervised classification network~\cite{tarvainen2017mean} to clean up segmentation masks' prediction.
+They further propose a separate semi-supervised classification network~\cite{tarvainen2017mean} to clean up segmentation masks' prediction.

 Recently, a few works propose non-GAN based solutions for semi-supervised semantic segmentation.
 Mendel et al.~\cite{mendelsemi} propose an error-correcting network that aims to fix the predictions of the main segmentation network.
 This error-correcting network is also applied to unlabeled images to correct the generated mask.
 French et al.~\cite{french2019semi} adapt CutMix~\cite{yun2019cutmix} to augment and regularize a segmentation network by creating composite images via mixing two different images and their corresponding segmentation masks.
 Similarly, Olsson et al.~\cite{olsson2020classmix} also aim to regularize the segmentation network by mixing segmentation masks from two images by selecting half of the classes from one image and the other half from another image.
 Ouali et al.~\cite{Ouali_2020_CVPR} minimize consistency loss between features of multiple auxiliary decoders, in which the perturbed encoder outputs are fed.
+Alonso et al.~\cite{alonso2021semi} improve the supervision signals from their teacher model by storing more samples in a separate memory banks.